Click the image to make your annual donations to

 Lake Asbury Ladies Club

 Sponsors get advertising in on our marque and flyers and emails we send for the event.
-Contact me Cheryl Petrucci to sponsor at 904 6698798 or TCTJJT@yahoo.com.
+It’s only 150 dollars per event.
+No extra work for you we take care of all of it.

+Contact me Cheryl Petrucci to sponsor 904-669-8798 or TCTJJT@yahoo.com.
 Our Ladies Club meetings are held first Tuesday of the month at 10 AM.
 New faces and new ideas are welcomed.
 Come connect and share we would love to have you.
-Also, a great way to meet people especially if you are new to our community.
+Also, a great way to meet people especially if you’re new to our community

 Sincerely, Cheryl Petrucci LALC Chair